What is a Fracture

 Causes of bone fractures?

-Most fractures are caused by a bad fall or automobile accident.
+Some of the most common causes of bone fractures can be incidents like a bad fall, a car accident, direct blow, a sports injury, or even repetitive motion commonly known as RSI.
 Healthy bones are extremely tough and resilient and can withstand surprisingly powerful impacts.
 As people age, two factors make their risk of fractures greater: Weaker bones and a greater risk of falling.

 Children, who tend to have more physically active lifestyles than adults, are also prone to fractures.